 Rollout vs. roll out

 As a noun or adjective, rollout is one word.
-Some publications, especially British ones, prefer the hyphenated roll-out, but the one-word rollout is well established and fairly common.
-When you need a term meaning to implement a product, service, or policy, use the two-word phrasal verb roll out.
+Some publications, especially British ones, prefer the hyphenated roll-out, but the one-word form is well established and fairly common even in the U.K. When you need a term meaning to implement a product, service, or policy, use the two-word phrasal verb roll out.
 Rollout doesn’t work as a verb.

 Examples